Successful Idea Development Is Just Like Doing Experiments. 3 Key Steps Here.

 Step1: What is the hypothesis

 Did you try to talk with your potential customers?
 What is the output?
-How you talk with them?
-A common problem of doing user interview is that people actually don't know about what are they going to test.
-They know that it is crucial to do user interview.
+How do you talk with them?
+A common problem of doing user interviews is that people actually don't know what are they going to test.
+They know that it is crucial to do a user interview.
 It is important to get user feedback.
-For an idea development, you have to know “what are you goining to test” is important as well.
+For an idea development, you have to know “what are you going to test” is important as well.
 For example, when you made a prototype of your app, are you going to test the usability? or you want to know their user behavior? or you should know whether they want to use the app first?

 Hypothesis means, a supposition or proposed explanation made on the basis of limited evidence as a starting point for further investigation.

 For example, if you are developing Uber app, you assume that your user love using mobile app for their daily life and they used to pay by credit card.
 Also, they are affordable to pay more for convenience.

 In the previous sentence, it listed at least 3 or 4 assumptions already.
 If these assumptions are not true, your app will not works.

 After clarifying what to test, the second thing is to define how to test it.
 You can do it via research, user interview, or doing a landing page for your product.
 The key issue is that you should define what is success clearly.
 For example, if you are creating a Facebook ad to test your new service, you should set a SMART goal:

 I don't talk to details about the SMART goal here and you can easy to find it via google.
 The crucial thing is that you should set a goal before testing.

 A common problem is that people go out and talk with customers, or they launch a Facebook ad to receive feedback on their new product.
 However, if they don't have a goal, what the outcome can be just like